integrate-ml/integrate/README.md

 # Integrate

 A library for mod loading into serialisable registries.
+Can be used in conjunction with [ISL](https://github.com/LightningLaser8/ISL) to perform complex operations.

 ## Terminology

 - A _registry_ is a data structure for holding case-insensitive key-value pairs.
 Simply, it matches names to objects, without caring about capitalisation.
 They are instances of `Integrate.Registry`.
-- *Registry name*s are string locations of an item in a _registry_.
+- *Registry name*s or *Registry location*s are strings which are keys in a _registry_.
+They can be used to refer to a _constructible object_.
-- *Constructible object*s are basic objects with a `type` property, holding a _registry name_ of a class.
+- *Constructible object*s are basic, serialisable objects with a `type` property, holding a _registry name_ of a class.
-- _Content_ refers to any constructible object with a registry name, defined by the mod.
+- _Content_ refers to any _constructible object_ with a _registry name_, defined by the _mod_.
 Any content is an instance of `Integrate.Content`.
 - A _mod_ is a directory of files, each one adding _content_.
 - A _content file_ is a JSON file holding a _constructible object_.

+### ISL

+- _ISL_, or _Integrate Scripting Language_ is an external interpreted scripting language for use with this modloader, to create complex events.
+- A _script_ is a `.isl` file to be executed when an _event_ is fired.
+- An _event_ is a signal from the game that Integrate needs to run some scripts.
+Every script needs to define which events they fire on.

 ## Example (JS)